kylemcdonald/ethereum-nft-activity/readme.md

 pip install -r requirements.txt
 ```

-Note: this project requires python3
+Note: this project requires Python 3.

 ### `contracts_footprint.py`

 This will pull all the transactions from Etherscan, sum the gas and transaction counts, and do a basic emissions estimate.
 Results are saved in the `/output` directory as JSON or TSV.
 Run the script with, for example: `python contracts_footprint.py --verbose --tsv data/contracts.json data/nifty-gateway-contracts.json`.

 This may take longer the first time, while your local cache is updated.
 When updating after a week, it can take 5 minutes or more to download all new transactions.
 The entire cache can be multiple gigabytes.
-To reduce this cache size use the `--simplify` flag.

 This script has a few unique additional flags: